How to Design Effective In-Store Visual Marketing.

 What is Visual Marketing?

-Visual marketing communicates a brand’s value or message to customers using visual elements such as photographs, graphics, and video in an engaging format.
+Visual marketing and design communicates a brand’s value or message to customers using visual elements such as photographs, graphics, and video in an engaging format.
 People respond to visual information better than any other type – the human brain processes images 60,000 faster than text, while visuals constitute 90% of information transmitted to the brain.

 This makes visual marketing a particularly effective means of connecting with your customers.